mckenzielee/Qi-Docs/docs/Qi_Streams.rst

 Streams
 =======

-Sds stores collections of events and provides convenient ways to find and associating events.
+SDS stores collections of events and provides convenient ways to find and associating events.
 Events of consistent structure are stored in streams, called SdsStreams.
 An SdsType defines the structure of events in an SdsStream.